OlegSuperBro/Motion-PC-Control/README.md

-# ARCHIVED DUE REWRITING CHECK.
-NEW VERSION [HERE](https://github.com/OlegSuperBro/Motion-PC-Control-v2)
+# IT WILL BE UPDATED SOON
-## This one works, but not recommended to use
+## You can use this version, but i don't recommend it

 # Motion-PC-Control
 Controlling PC with camera and gestures